 Replace Worn Lawn Mower PartsEven the best-maintained lawn mowers need parts replaced after so many mowing hours.
 Check your operator’s manual for recommended replacement times for various parts.
 We recommend purchasing new parts from the Original Equipment Manufacturer, so your equipment continues to run like it was built to.
 Common parts that need to be replaced on lawn mowers include:

 - Spark plugs – Worn, dirty spark plugs decrease fuel efficiency and negatively impact performance.
 Check your operator’s manual to make sure you’re using the right spark plug for your mower.

 - Air filter – Dirty, clogged air filters reduce air circulation and causes fuel to burn less efficiently, which could choke out the engine.
 If your air filter is visibly dirty, it’s time to replace it.

 - Belts – Faulty lawn mower belts can damage your equipment.
 Worn, cracked, twisted, or loose mower belts need to be replaced.
 This step-by-step video walks through changing a mower belt.

 - Tires – Flat, worn, or compromised tires can cause damage to the rest of your mower and affect the quality of your cut.
 Check your mower’s tire pressure and replace any tires that need replacing.

 Just like any other tool, it’s important to take good care of your lawn equipment to help it last as long as possible.
 Regular check-ups and maintenance will help you catch small problems before they become bigger ones.
 With these guidelines and tips, your lawn mower will be ready to tackle any job this mowing season.Own a Gravely?
-Replacement and maintenance parts can be sourced from your local Gravely dealer.
+Replacement and maintenance parts can be sourced from our online Gravely parts store or your local Gravely dealer.